Safeguard Insurance

 Part D (Drug coverage)

-Original Medicare, or you get it by joining a Medicare Advantage Plan with drug coverage.
+Part D helps cover the cost of prescription drugs (including many recommended shots or vaccines).
+You can join a Medicare drug plan in addition to Original Medicare, or you get it by joining a Medicare Advantage Plan with drug coverage.
 Plans that offer Medicare drug coverage are run by private insurance companies that follow rules set by Medicare.

 How to sign up for Medicare Coverage and when not to.